May I Take Your Order?

 The concept of dining away from home is now so engrained and advanced that we drive up to tiny windows for our food.
-For many a night of “fine dining” is hitting the Cracker Barrel or Applebees!
+For many people, a night of “fine dining” is hitting the Cracker Barrel or Applebees!
 Luxury dining to the average person is a rare occurrence saved for special celebrations or cruise ships.
 How ever one eats when away from home, we expect the ready availability and accept the activity as normal.

 Obviously this was different in ages past.
 Yet, despite the vast majority of meals cooked and ingested within the home, the existence of public eating establishments within many cultures is a reality.
 In general the idea was to cater to travelers.
 Food was typically provided at inns, taverns, and hostels, as well as monasteries and other religious locations.
 In larger cities street vendors were plentiful, as were pubs and coffee houses (the genesis of a “cafe”).
 In all of these cases, the main difference from today was the lack of a menu with multiple choices.
 The traveler was obliged to eat whatever the establishment’s cook chose to make.
 Usually this was basic fare, or more what we might refer to as a “snack,” and rarely a gourmet meal!